OfficeDev/office-js-docs-pr/docs/overview/office-add-in-availability.md

 To work as expected, your Office Add-in might depend on a specific Office host, a requirement set, an API member, or a version of the API.
 The following tables contain the available platforms, extension points, API requirement sets, and Common APIs that are currently supported for each Office application.

 > [!NOTE]
-> The initial Office 2016 release installed via MSI only contains the ExcelApi 1.1, WordApi 1.1, and Common API requirement sets.
+> The initial Office 2016 release installed via MSI (i.e., one-time purchase) only contains the ExcelApi 1.1, WordApi 1.1, and Common API requirement sets.
 For more information about the update history of the various Office versions, check out the [See also](#see-also) section.

 ## Excel